 The Spring 2016 High School Connections list of classes can be viewed by clicking

 "pathways and class schedule" to the left.
 HSC classes are denoted with a section

 number of 5H01, 5H02, etc. and follow the CCS calendar in terms of holidays and start

 date.
-These sections are limited to high school students ONLY and are generally offered
+These sections are usually limited to high school students ONLY and are generally

-in place of a student's afternoon high school classes.
-Other options for Spring 2016
+offered in place of a student's afternoon high school classes.
+Other options for Spring

-will be posted as soon as they become available- we are hoping to have that list by
+2016 will be posted as soon as they become available- we are hoping to have that list

 Students Needing Testing/Retesting @ FTCC